Set up to use Amazon Cloud Map

 Set Up the Amazon Command Line Interface or Amazon Tools for Windows PowerShell

 The Amazon Command Line Interface (Amazon CLI) is a unified tool for managing Amazon services.
-For information about how to install and configure the Amazon CLI, see Getting Set Up with the Amazon Command Line Interface in the Amazon Command Line Interface User Guide.
+For information about how to install and configure the Amazon CLI, see Installing or updating to the latest version of the Amazon CLI in the Amazon Command Line Interface User Guide.

 If you have experience with Windows PowerShell, you might prefer to use Amazon Tools for Windows PowerShell.
 For more information, see Setting up the Amazon Tools for Windows PowerShell in the Amazon Tools for Windows PowerShell User Guide.